CosmicLaca/ComfyUI_Primere_Nodes/README.md

 - **Top right:** if symlinked, what type of diffuser
 - **Botom:** the average aesthetic score.
 Have to use aesthetic scorer node before to store this data for checkpoints or saved prompts.
 The number is the average, but the percent depending on the checkpoint selector settings, where the `aescore_percent_min` and lower value mean 0%, `aescore_percent_max` and higher mean 100%.

 **On the `Concept selector` node you will see `None` on all required fields, for example on Cascade files.
-You must install all used concept files manually to right path, then select correct models on these lists.**
+You must install all required concept/version files manually to right path, then select correct models on these lists.**

 When you open the workflow first time: